What Is an LLC? | Limited Liability Company Definition

 Is LLC Good for Small Businesses?

-An LLC is good for small businesses because it is complex and expensive to establish a corporation.
+An LLC is good for small businesses because establishing a corporation is complex and expensive.

 What Are the Financial Benefits of an LLC?